-- Class teachers have the responsibility for the achievement and progress of all children in their class.
-Class teachers are available after school or may be contacted via the school email address. - Miss Stephanie Cleaver, is the Special Educational Needs Coordinator, supported by Mrs Sue Fulbrook, SENDCo for Acorn Education Trust.
-Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
-She may be contacted in the first instance via email, head@greatwishford.wilts.co.uk or through the school office. - Mrs Di Wilkinson, supported by Mr Jamie Melville is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+Class teachers have the responsibility for the achievement and progress of all children in their class.
+Class teachers are available after school or may be contacted via the school email address.

+Mr Nolan is the named SENDCo for Great Wishford and can be contacted via the school reception.

+Mrs Di Wilkinson, supported by Mr Jamie Melville is the governor with responsibility for SEND.

+We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.